 Database Manager/IT Support

-Pase is the database manager and IT admin for Sound Discipline, which means he does everything from programming custom database applications to fixing the office printer.
+Pase Garrett (he/him) is the database manager and IT admin for Sound Discipline, which means he does everything from programming custom database applications to fixing the office printer.
 His other duties include data analysis and visualization, server administration, day-to-day tech support, and anything else that helps support Sound Discipline’s technology needs.

 Before joining Sound Discipline, Pase did similar work for the University of Washington, Columbia University, and the Children’s Scholarship Fund.
 Throughout his career, he has tried to harness his creativity, problem-solving abilities, and love of technology in a way that contributes to increased accessibility and equity in education.